 No pandemic pause in Ikea's US shopping mall plans

-Ingka Centres, one of the world's biggest mall owners, told Reuters in May that it was looking to enter the United States, with a focus initially on locations in New York, Los Angeles, San Francisco and Chicago.
+Ingka Centres, one of the world's biggest mall owners, told Reuters in May that it was looking to enter the US, with a focus initially on locations in New York, Los Angeles, San Francisco and Chicago.

+General manager Gerard Groener said on Monday that the Covid-19 pandemic had not changed Ingka Centres' expansion plans.

+"Modern physical retail needs to be built around local community needs, a complementary mix of uses, digitalisation and sustainability," he said.

 Ingka Centres, a division of Ingka Group which owns most Ikea stores worldwide, last week made its first US real estate purchase, the struggling 6X6 San Francisco city-centre mall that has been empty since its completion in 2016.